BenSheridanEdwards/Season_Teller_React/README.md

 *Tech Stack: JavaScript, React, Node, CSS, HTML, Webpack, Babel, CircleCI, Firebase*

-You'll find the app [here](https://season-teller-react.web.app/), cmd/window + click to open in a new tab.
+You'll find the app [here](https://season-teller-react.web.app/), use cmd/window + click to open in a new tab.

 ## <a name="user-stories">User Stories</a>